 While many commentators have focused on the likely problems with algorithmic pricing, its many positive features have the potential to enhance outcomes for consumers.
-This is partly due to how algorithms 'learn' from previous experience, as shown in the first box overleaf.
+This is partly due to how algorithms 'learn' from previous experience, as shown in Box 3.1.